rahil1304/political-bias-in-BERT/README.md

 ## Results
 The complete set of validation results (base model, left leaning model and right leaning model) are saved in the results folder in the `final_validation_results.xlsx` file.

+More detailed information on this project is present in `Political Bias in BERT - Independent Study.pdf` in the same directory.